Jan Viktorsson

 Jan Bo Viktorsson (born July 27, 1964 in Stockholm, Sweden) is a retired Swedish ice hockey player.
-Viktorsson played for his home town club Djurgårdens IF during most of his career, except for two seasons in Austrian side Graz EC.
+Viktorsson played for his home town club Djurgårdens IF during most of his career, except for two seasons with Austrian side Graz EC.
 He played a total of 584 Elitserien games for Djurgården and scored 330 points before ending his career in 1999.
 Viktorsson is currently working for Djurgården as a salesman.